Maximegalon/homework/README.md

 9. Better favicon
 10. More unit tests
 11. Improve linting - consider AirBnB, custom rules, strickNullChecks, avoid exceptions, more restrictive perhaps
+12. Barrel comps and services and perhaps put in other modules